BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Luhmann's concept of *cognition as construction* does not provide an absolute, rigid foundation.
 My explanation of it is based on my observation of Luhmann's observations, and in case of the reader, it relies on your observation of my observation of Luhmann's observation.
-Since my, Luhmann's and your observation are all constructed, it is inherently impossible to 'prove' the correctness of Luhmann's theory from outside.
+Since my, Luhmann's and your observation are all constructed and contigent, it is inherently impossible to 'prove' the correctness of Luhmann's theory from outside.
+Furthermore, there will be always a blind spot.

 >A supertheory reflects on the fact that it and its validity are its own product---and is therefore absolutely contingent. [...]
 >It is a theoretical endeavor, and there is nothing more to it.